theamanstark/autoThemeChanger/README.md

    ##

-2. Now, put the following javascript above: `</body>` in your theme.
+2. Now, put the following javascript above: `</body>` in your theme, using any one of the cdn links.

    ####